 - List growth rate

 11. Not having a clearly defined, long-term strategy

 No battle is won without a great strategy.
-Yet, lots of health companies make decisions based on assumptions or wishful thinking.
-Sometimes they have a strategy in place—but it’s only aimed towards short-term results.
+Yet, lots of health businesses make decisions based on assumptions and wishful thinking.
+Or sometimes they have a strategy in place—but it’s only aimed towards short-term results.

 Developing a strategy starts with setting goals that tie into your overall business goals.
 Your list and past results will then form the foundation of your strategy.
 It will also determine what tactics you should use to support your strategy.
 Use industry-benchmarks to measure your campaign against.